lsankar4033/tenderfeud/README.md

 this minimum *isn't* met by the time the poll ends, the poll creator is refunded their payment.
 Maybe there's some default minimum, but we could also make this set-able by the poll creator.

+### Lotionjs implementation

+Create some cloud validators.
+Distribute code for running validators with these cloud validators hardcoded in as peers.

+Create webapp for non-validators to send transactions.

+Lotionjs app should:
+- process payment txes
+- process poll txes

 ## Open questions
 - ~~how does network work in lotionjs? i.e. how do we network multiple nodes on the same blockchain?~~
   - seems that tendermint under lotion does automatic peer discovery and other lotion nodes can connect to